fortran-lang/fortran-lang.org/learn/os_setup/install_gfortran.md

 [OpenCoarrays](http://www.opencoarrays.org/) is an open-source software project that produces an application binary interface (ABI) used by the GNU Compiler Collection (GCC) Fortran front-end to build executable programs that leverage the parallel programming features of Fortran 2018.
 Since OpenCoarrays is not a separate compiler, we include it here, under gfortran.

-The difference with gfortran is that, while with gfortran one can write perfectly valid code involving coarrays features, the generated code will only run in a single thread.
-OpenCoarrays allows to run code in parallel in a similar way as with MPI:
+While with gfortran you can compile perfectly valid code using coarrays, the generated binaries will only run in a single image (_image_ is a Fortran term for a parallel process), that is, in serial mode.
+OpenCoarrays allows running code in parallel on shared- and distributed-memory machines, similar to MPI:
 ```bash
 $ cafrun -n [number_of_threads] [executable_name]
 ```